-If you’re looking at applying to a top 30 university ([QS World University Rankings for 2019] (https://www.topuniversities.com/university-rankings/world-university-rankings/2019)) you want to be aiming for grades that sit in the A or A* band.
+If you’re looking at applying to a top 30 university, aim for grades that sit in the A or A* band.

 For those considering US universities, the American equivalent for A Levels are the AP examinations.

-The A Level qualification is made up of two components:
+The A Level qualification has two components: AS Level and A2 Level.

-You need to study and complete your AS Level before you take your A Level.
-After that, your two scores are averaged (50/50) to produce your overall A Level score.
-Students usually complete their AS Level in their second to last year of high school and their A2 Level in their last year.
+You must study and complete your AS Level before you take your A Level.
+They take the average of your two scores (50/50) to produce your overall A Level score.
+Students usually complete the AS Level in their second to last year of high school and the A2 Level in their final year.

-There are two times in the year when you can sit the exams.
+You can sit for the exam two times each year.
 The first is in May/June, and the second is in October/November.

-Students in the Southern hemisphere usually take the Oct/Nov series and students in the Northern hemisphere usually sit the May/June series because of how school years are structured.
+Due to the school year structure, students in the southern hemisphere usually take the Oct/Nov series, and students in the northern hemisphere typically sit the May/June series.

-Some students can sit both the AS and A2 Level papers during the same exam periods.
+Some students sit both the AS and A2 Level papers during the same exam periods.

-This might sound more difficult, but at the end of the day, it all comes down to personal preference and your schedule - whatever works for you and your timetable is the option you should go for.
+While this might sound more difficult, it comes down to personal preference and schedule.
+Choose whatever works best for you and your timetable.

-Sitting the exams together may offer a heavier workload; however, this could be a great option if you think that by taking the two components together you’re less likely to forget the content learned in AS by the time you reach A2.
+While sitting the exams together may offer a heavier workload, this could be a great option if you think you’re less likely to forget the content learned in AS by the time you reach A2.

-An important point to note is that AS and A2 Level papers must be sat within a 12 month period of one another.
-Otherwise, your AS mark “expires” and you can’t combine it with your A2 mark to gain an A Level qualification.
+It’s important to note that students must take AS and A2 Level papers within 12 months of one another.
+Otherwise, the AS mark “expires” and can’t be combined with the A2 mark to gain an A Level qualification.

-Difficulty is something you should definitely take into account when you’re choosing different curriculums and subjects.
+The difficulty is something you should take into account when you’re choosing different curriculums and subjects.

-Although just “how difficult” something is differs from person to person, you want to make sure that whatever it is you’re signing up for, you’re confident that you’ll be able to tackle it and perform to a high standard.
+Although difficulty differs from person to person, you want to make sure that you’re confident you’ll be able to tackle it and perform to a high standard.

-Cambridge International Examinations releases updated syllabuses that are available online for all of their subjects.
-Simply pop the subject you’re looking for along with “Cambridge syllabus” and voila!, you can take a look at exactly what’s included in the curriculum.
+Cambridge International Examinations releases online updated syllabuses for all their subjects.
+Input the keyword you’re looking for along with “Cambridge syllabus,” and you can see what they include in the curriculum.

 Though the syllabuses may appear long and confusing, choose to focus on the learning objectives.
-These explain exactly what kind of content the student is expected to learn and everything that will be found in the exams can be found to fit under these categories.
+They explain learning expectations and everything about the exams.

-You can also take a look at past papers online.
-Because A Levels are such a popular curriculum, you can find a huge array of resources online!
+You can also look at past papers online.
+Because A Levels are a popular curriculum, many online resources are available.